Using namelists

 Extend the example program namelist-read.f90 to read the numerical

-namelist from config-full.nml.(Optional) Ensure that your program can read the
+schemesnamelist from config-full.nml.(Optional) Ensure that your program can read the

-regardless of the order in which they appear.Solution
+runconfiguration and the numericalschemesregardless of the order in which they appear.Solution

 Add some

-in between them.
+charactervariables to store the items from theschemesnamelist, declare the namelist itself with those variables, then, after reading therunnamelist, readschemes.
+To make sure it can read the two schemes in any order, do arewind(nmlunit)in between them.
 This way, you read through to the first namelist, reset position to the start, then read through to the second.If they are in the wrong order and you don’t do this, you will encounter an end of file error.

 Writing a namelist